DataDog/dd-trace-php/README.md

 Visit the [PHP tracer documentation](https://docs.datadoghq.com/tracing/languages/php/) for complete installation instructions.

+#### Installation from PECL (datadog_trace) or from source

+Compilation of the tracer and the profiler requires cargo to be installed.
+Ensure that cargo is minimum version 1.64.0, otherwise follow the [official instructions for installing cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 ### Advanced configuration

 For more information about configuring and instrumenting **ddtrace**, view the [configuration documentation](https://docs.datadoghq.com/tracing/setup/php/#configuration).